PathologyDataScience/HistomicsML2/docs/data-format.rst

 Formatting datasets
 ==============

-This section describes how to format your own datasets for importing into HistomicsML.
+This section describes how to format your own datasets for importing into HistomicsML-TA.
 A datasets consists of whole-slide images (.tif), a slide description (.csv), object boundaries (.txt) and histomic features (.h5).

 Whole-slide images
 ------------------